-If the Namespace Identifier (NSID) field specifies an active NSID, then the I/O Command Set Independent Identify Namespace data structure (refer to Figure 280) is returned to the host for that specified namespace.
-If that specified namespace is an inactive NSID, then the controller returns a zero filled data structure.
+If the Namespace Identifier (NSID) field specifies an active NSID, then the I/O Command Set Independent Identify Namespace data structure (refer to Figure 281) is returned to the host for that specified namespace.
+If the value in the NSID field specifies an inactive NSID, then the controller returns a zero filled data structure.